Sue Mengers

-Sue Mengers (September 2, 1932 – October 15, 2011) was a talent agent for many filmmakers and actors of the New Hollywood generation of the 1960s, 1970s and early 1980s.
+Susi Mengers (September 2, 1932 – October 15, 2011) was a talent agent for many filmmakers and actors of the New Hollywood generation of the 1960s, 1970s and early 1980s.

 Early life

-Susi Mengers was born to a Jewish family in Hamburg, Germany, the daughter of George and Ruth Mengers (née Levy).
+Mengers was born to a Jewish family in Hamburg, Germany, the daughter of George and Ruth Mengers (née Levy).
 Several years of birth have been published, and while she was living, reporters stated "she won't say just when" she was born.
 In 1938, she arrived at age five in New York with her parents on the ship S.S.
 Koenigstein from Antwerp.
 Neither of her parents spoke English at the time.
 Settling in Utica, New York, her father became a traveling salesman.
 After her father's suicide in a Times Square hotel, she relocated to the Bronx with her mother, who took a job as a bookkeeper.